Family Planning Faculty & Staff

 Jennifer Conti, MD, MS, is an Clinical Assistant Professor of Obstetrics and Gynecology at Stanford University School of Medicine.
 She is a Northern California native and attended UC Davis for her undergraduate work, before moving on to UC San Francisco for medical school.
 Between medical school and residency, she obtained an M.S. from the Columbia University Graduate School of Journalism, where she focused on medical and broadcast journalism.
 She completed her residency in Obstetrics and Gynecology at Kaiser Permanente, Oakland and completed a fellowship in Family Planning at Stanford University.
 In the past she has worked with the ACLU's Reproductive Freedom Project and the ABC News Medical Unit headquarters in New York.
 Her research interests include contraceptive access and the integration of media with reproductive health.

-Wing Kay Fok, MD, MS(c), is a Clinical Instructor of Obstetrics and Gynecology and Fellow in Family Planning at Stanford University.
+Wing Kay Fok, MD, MS, is a Clinical Assistant Professor of Obstetrics and Gynecology.
 She grew up in the quaint town of Pleasantville, NY and attended Cornell University, from which she received a BA in Biological Sciences.
 She subsequently earned her MD from SUNY Upstate Medical University.
 After graduation, she moved to the Midwest to complete her obstetrics and gynecology residency at The Ohio State University in Columbus, OH.
-Her research interests include emergency contraception, contraception and abortion for immigrant women, and global women’s health.
-She is very excited to have migrated westward for fellowship, and in her free time she enjoys baking and playing with her two cats, Bronx and Boston.
+She then completed a fellowship in family planning at Stanford University.
+Her current research interests include simplifying and promoting patient-centered medication abortions.
+Outside of work, she enjoys spending time with her husband, baby and two cats.

 Erica P. Cahill, MD, MS(c) – Family Planning Fellow, Clinical Instructor